makersacademy/takeaway-challenge/README.md

 We were given from the end of the day on Friday until 9am on Monday to complete the challenge.

-Decided to significantly refactor my tests following the code review and a workshop on doubles so that my unit testing follows the London-School of testing.
+* Decided to significantly refactor my tests following the code review and a workshop on doubles so that my unit testing follows the London School of Testing.

 ### Task